-Our Approach: We first spend time to understand the patents and the underlying technology our
+Our Approach: We first spend time to understand the patents and the underlying technology our client

-to negotiate a purchase agreement with the winning bidder and successfully close the transaction.
+purchase agreement with the winning bidder and successfully close the transaction.

 involved.
 The phases we typically work through include: